watson-developer-cloud/node-red-labs/basic_examples/text_to_speech/README.md

 * Open a new tab or window in your browser, and direct it to `/http://xxxx.mybluemix.net/tts/sayit?text_to_say=Hello`
 * This should prompt you to save a file.
 Depending on how your browser is configured, it may save it automatically or prompt for a name and location.
 In any case, store or rename it with the `.wav` extension on your local file system.
-* Then locate that file from windows explorer and open it with Windows Media Player, turn your you should
+* Then locate that file from windows explorer and open it with Windows Media Player.

 ### TTS Flow - enhancements: Input Parameter Checking
 This flow has a caveat, which is that the flow will fail when the `text_to_say` query parameter is not set.